 * * * * *

-Here I am!
-The ball is in my hand at last.
-The moment I saw the ball, I knew it’s something unique because Rafa put his initials under his signature.
+Here I am.
+The ball is in my hand at long last.
+The first moment I saw the ball, I immediately knew it’s something unique because Rafa put his RN Initials under his signature.